xiaoyeli/superlu_dist/README.md

 <!-- This "alpha" release contains double-precision real and-->
 <!-- double-precision complex data types.-->

-The latest documentation and publications can be found at this web site: https://portal.nersc.gov/project/sparse/superlu/
+The full documentation and publications can be found at this web site: https://portal.nersc.gov/project/sparse/superlu/

 In paticular, we highly recommend using the the latest 3D code, with example [EXAMPLE/pddrive3d.c](https://github.com/xiaoyeli/superlu_dist/blob/master/EXAMPLE/pddrive3.c),